10 Days in Istanbul Turkey Itinerary in the Winter

 Taksim Square Mosque

-Taksim Square is widely seen as a symbol of the secular Turkish Republic and the public has been against adding any religious tone to it.
+Taksim Square is widely seen as a symbol of secular Turkish Republic and the public has been against adding any religious tone to it.
 Many protests have happened over the years over this controversial topic of building a mosque in Taksim Square and a wider agenda of the redevelopment of the area and/or anti-government movements.
-From a tourist point of perspective, it’s a beautiful mosque and it’s lovely to have a prayer place right by the iconic square.
+From a tourist point of view, it’s a beautiful mosque and it’s lovely to have a prayer place right by the iconic square.

 Dinner at CZN Burak / Medenyetler Sofrasi